Lara2020-coder/Parkinsons-detection/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?
+Before running, AutoML Start first by checking over the input data to ensure high quality is being used to train the model where he uses class balancing detection, Missing Feature values imputation, and high cardinality feature detection.

+After the execution, the AutoML Result not only includes the best model resulting from the running of multiple classification algorithms but he also delivers interesting information to understand more why this choice of model was made in this case of problem by learning what features are directly impacting the model and why.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.